 Step 1: Pedir a turno

 The first step to getting a DNI is to ask for an appointment (pedir un turno, in Spanish) at the immigration office in downtown Buenos Aires.
 Keep in the mind that the closest available appointment might be months away from when you make it, so do this as earlier as possible.
 I asked for an appointment in July and was given a time and day in November to show up (4 months later).
-This is quite easy as you can do it through the immigration website located here.

 Step 2: Gather the Necessities